HagerAbouelnaga/rna-seq-translational-analysis-pipeline/README.md

 - Data files are not included
 - Replace placeholder paths with your own data paths

+## Gene Filtering and Ranking

+Significant genes are identified based on adjusted p-value (padj < 0.05).

+Genes are further categorized into:
+- Upregulated genes (log2FoldChange > 0)
+- Downregulated genes (log2FoldChange < 0)

+Top genes can be extracted and ranked based on fold change or statistical significance.

 ## Example Output

 This pipeline generates the following key outputs: